Qualcomm opens its mobile chip deep learning framework to all

 The purpose of the framework is to make possible UX implementations like style transfers and filters (basically what Snapchat and Facebook do with their mobile app cameras) with more accurate applications on user photos, as well as other functions better handled by deep learning algorithms, like scene detection, facial recognition, object tracking and avoidance, as well as natural language processing.
 Basically anything you’d normally route to powerful cloud servers for advanced process, but done locally on device instead.

-Facebook is actually one of the developers that gained early access to the NPE and the social giant is already seeing five-fold improvements in performance for its AR features on images and live video, when using Qualcomm’s Adreno GPUs on Snapdragon SoCs.
+Facebook is actually one of the developers that gained early access to the NPE and the social giant and is already seeing five-fold improvements in performance for its AR features on images and live video, when using Qualcomm’s Adreno GPUs on Snapdragon SoCs.

 Qualcomm’s NPE works with the Snapdragon 600 and 800 series processor platforms, and supports a range of common deep learning frameworks including Tensorflow and Caffe2.